 The reason why emojis might not look the same on different platforms

-Because most platform manufacturers and software engineers have adopted UTF-8, you might think that you can use emojis safely, since all of them will recognize that the particular UTF character means an emoji symbol.
+Since most platform manufacturers and software engineers have adopted UTF-8, you might think that you can use emojis safely.
+All of them will recognize that the particular UTF character means an emoji symbol.

 It’s because device manufacturers and software makers use their own images to represent each emoji.
 When you send an emoji, you’re sending a unicode character which is then translated to an image by the software you’re using, like Facebook Messenger or your phone’s text message software.